-The fossil collection sites explored are situated in an area embedded within the Glenshaw Formation.
-The formation consists of a series of ancient sea transgression and regressions that laid down layers of limestone, sandstone, and shale in a repeating pattern.
-The limestone layers are generally the centers of what are known as marine zones.
+The fossil collection sites explored are within the Glenshaw Formation.
+The formation consists of a series of ancient sea transgression and regressions.
+These regressions laid down layers of limestone, sandstone, and shale in a repeating pattern.
+Layers of limestone exist within marine zones, with vertical lengths of bedrock representing marine sediment.
 These zones carry abundant fossils.
-In between the zones lie series of shale and sandstone which also can carry fossils.
+Between the zones lie a series of shale and sandstone, which also can have fossils.
+Limestones here are sediments of ancient intruding warm shallow seas.
+As the planet heated up over several hundreds of thousands of years, global sea levels rose and flooded continental basins.
+However, there were times of a colder planet, making the seas retreat.

-The marine zone I explore most is the Brush Creek marine zone, also known as the Brush Creek limestone.
+The marine zone I explore the most in Parks Township is the Brush Creek marine zone, also known as the Brush Creek limestone.
+However, I also collect often from the Pine Creek marine zone in nearby Kittanning.

 The Glenshaw is one of two formations in the Conemaugh Group.
 The Casselman Formation exists above at the hilltops, about a mile away.
 The Ames Limestone is the boundary between the Glenshaw and the Casselman.

-All fossils I find are presumed to be from the Carboniferous Period of time, more specifically the Pennsylvanian.
+All fossils I find in Armstrong County are from the Carboniferous period, specifically the Pennsylvanian.
 This time spans a period of 298.9 – 323.2 million years ago.
-You can find fossils locally in any type of rock.
-Local rocks include shale, limestone, sandstone, or a mix of any of these.
-Generally fossils that I find are between 303 to 307 million years in age.
+You can find fossils here in most types of rock.
+Local rocks include shale, limestone, sandstone, or any of these.
+Generally, I find fossils between 303 to 307 million years of age.

 The Geology of Parks Township, Pennsylvania

 One key to finding and identifying fossils is to understand the local geology.
 The Parks Township Geology page has a high-level overview of the geology within the township boundaries.
-There is also information available for what Parks Township was like back in the age in which these fossils were being laid down, mostly during the Carboniferous Period of time.
+I also have information about what Parks Township was like during the Carboniferous period.
+Hint, it was below the Equator.